One Essex Court

 One Essex Court is a set of barristers' chambers in London, specialising in commercial litigation, which was founded in 1966.
+It is distinct from 1 Essex Court and Essex Court Chambers.

-Currently comprising 85 full-time members, 32 of whom are silks or King's Counsel.
+It currently comprises 131 full-time members, 56 of whom are silks or King's Counsel.
 One Essex Court's members include well-known silks Lord Grabiner KC and Laurence Rabinowitz KC.

 One Essex Court is considered to be part of the Bar's Magic Circle.
 It is ranked in the top band for commercial litigation by both Chambers and Partners and Legal 500.
 It has a turnover of £46.5 million a year.
+Pupils are paid £80,000 a year, supplemented by earnings in the second six.
+This is amongst the highest remuneration packages available to pupils.

 In 2012, One Essex Court opened a new international office in Singapore.

 One Essex Court also runs an annual essay competition for students in conjunction with The Times.